Texas Court Records

 TexasCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is Child Support and When does it Occur in Texas?
+What is Child Support And When Does It Occur In Texas?

 Child support is a court-ordered periodic payment made by parents for the benefit and support of their children.
-It comes into play following a divorce, the termination of a parent-child relationship, child abandonment, or an otherwise non-existent relationship between a parent and their child.
-In Texas, the Child Support Division of the Attorney General's Office enforces child support payments and other child support initiatives.
+It typically comes into play following a divorce, the termination of a parent-child relationship, child abandonment, or an otherwise non-existent relationship between a parent and their child.
+In Texas, the Child Support Division of the Attorney General's Office usually enforces child support payments and other child support initiatives.

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

 What is Texas Child Support?